 Steps to Take After a Dog Bite

 A dog bite can happen when you least expect it.
-Our Marin County dog bite clients often want to know what to do after a dog bite attack.
+Our San Francisco dog bite clients often want to know what to do after a dog bite attack.
 Here are the steps to take if you’ve been bitten or attacked by a dangerous dog.

 1. Seek immediate medical treatment.

 There are serious medical risks associated with dog bites.
 A dog bite can cause infection or injuries that require substantial medical intervention.
 After a dog bite attack, call an ambulance or go to the nearest urgent care or emergency room facility.
 Any delay in treatment can lead to life-threatening infection or make your recovery more difficult.

 2. Gather information about the dog and its owner.

 If possible, get the name, address, and contact information for the dog owner.
 The owner of the dog may be liable (or legally responsible) for your injuries and other losses.
 Obtaining this information is critical to getting the financial compensation you deserve.

 3. Report the dog bite attack to authorities.

 You should report the dog bite to the local authorities right away.
 In Marin County, the Marin County Animal Control Program is handled by the Marin Humane Society.
 You can visit their website for more information on Marin County animal services or call (415) 883-4621 for any animal-related emergency 24 hours per day.
 You may also want to file a police report with the Marin County Sheriff’s Office.
 For more information on how to do that, visit their website where you can file a police report online.

 4. Take photos of your injuries and document your recovery process.